pydanny/pydanny-event-notes/PyconAU2011/web_micro_framework_battle.rst

 * Started as one of the first object parsing libraries.
 * Became Zope "Bobo became tainted on the way"
-* Docs focus too much on the Bobo way and not how to make it works
 * Form objects are pulled into the request

 .. sourcecode:: python